Pantsworth/slit_scanner_darkly/README.md

 [Numpy] (http://www.numpy.org/)

 **Single Slitscans:**
 Single slitscans come in two flavors: horizontal and vertical.
-This style of slitscan is inspired by Adam Magyar's (http://www.magyaradam.com/) Urban Flow project.
+This style of slitscan is inspired by [Adam Magyar's Urban Flow project] (http://www.magyaradam.com/).

 **Moving Slitscans:**
 Like the single slitscans (horizontal and vertical), but compiled over ~all~ the images in a sequence.
 Each new frame